Demand generation: a roadmap to success

 With marketing budgets squeezed, it’s tempting to take a DIY approach to demand gen but there are drawbacks to going it alone

 As a result, many brands are ditching partnerships with external agencies and publishers and instead attempting to tackle demand generation themselves.
-While this might seem wise, it could also be a false economy.
+While this may seem wise, it could also be a false economy.
 Jessica-Jane Winquist, marketing and communications manager at AML Hub, says it’s all too easy for things to go wrong when companies go DIY.

 “We've all heard that you can't do everything and do it well.
-But that doesn't stop businesses from trying to keep everything in-house to save money, despite often lacking the expertise.
-This leads to a split in focus which is detrimental to effective marketing efforts and leads to an overall reduction in results.”
+But that doesn't stop businesses from trying to keep everything in house to save money, despite often lacking the expertise.
+This leads to a split in focus, which is detrimental to effective marketing efforts and leads to an overall reduction in results.”

 Mark Choueke, author of B2B marketing bestseller Boring2Brave, agrees that working with a relevant media partner is a shortcut to getting in front of your target prospect.
 “Unless you’re among the 1% of B2B giants like Google, Slack or AWS, your target audience is near impossible to reach without an expertly crafted and paid-for media and distribution strategy.”